One more death recorded in Eastbourne

 There was one more coronavirus death recorded in the latest 24-hour period in Eastbourne.

-The dashboard shows 348 people had died in the area by April 7 (Thursday) – up from 347 on Wednesday.
+The UK coronavirus dashboard shows 351 people had died in Eastbourne by April 12 – up from 350 on Monday.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Eastbourne.